junjie-ren/junjie-ren.github.io/_includes/about/en.md

 I am currently a PhD candidate at the [Department of Economics](https://fass.nus.edu.sg/ecs/), [National University of Singapore](https://www.nus.edu.sg/).
 My research interests lie in the fields of behavioral and experimental economics, and applied microeconometrics.
-I will be on the 2023--2024 job market.
+I am on the 2023--2024 job market.

 Prior to my PhD studies, I worked as a research assistant at [The Chinese University of Hong Kong, Shenzhen](http://www.cuhk.edu.cn/en).
 I did my master's in economics at [The Hong Kong University of Science and Technology](https://www.ust.hk/).